Back to Blog

 Here's the key difference: briefly.family doesn't just store documents.
 It processes them.

-Physical folders store paper.
-Then what?
-You still have to read everything, extract the important stuff, remember deadlines, tell your spouse...
+Digital folders and phone galleries just store files.
+You still have to read everything, extract the important stuff, remember deadlines, and tell your spouse.

 But briefly.family: